Chapter 2 of 9

 • We can acquire customers cheaper than they're worth (viability)

 Each of these could be wrong.
 Some of them being wrong would kill the business.
+Others being wrong would simply require a workaround.

 The Four Categories of Risk (D.V.F.+S)